OusmaneKana/OusmaneKana/README.md

 To be real:
 - I’m **solid on frontend (React, Material UI, design systems)** and backend APIs.
 - I’m **good with advanced ML algorithms** (ensembles, boosting, optimization).
 - I haven’t fully jumped into **deep learning** yet — but it’s on my roadmap.

 ---

-## 🎨 Frontend Superpowers
-- ⚛️ React (hooks, context, state management)
-- 🎨 Material UI (custom theming, component composition, responsive design)
-- ⚡ Building dashboards, student-facing apps, and admin panels

----

-## ⚙️ Backend & Cloud Side
-- 🐍 FastAPI, Next js APIs
-- 🗄️ PostgreSQL & SQLAlchemy
-- 🐳 Dockerized workflows
-- ☁️ Azure + Cloudflare tunnels
-- ⚡ Prefect ETL flows

----